-It’s important to reiterate that you should reach out to your school’s financial aid office as soon as you can!
+It’s important to reiterate that you should determine each school’s appeal process and notify the financial aid office as soon as you can!
 Even if you have not suffered a big financial change, it’s still possible that you will receive more aid given the current climate.

 The worst that can happen is that the college financial aid office says no.